 Status of Compliance: UNK acknowledges and will comply with this condition.
-To date, UNK is unaware of any cultural practitioners accessing the Petition Area to exercise traditional and customary practices and has not received any requests from individuals seeking to engage in any such practices.
+To date, UNK is unaware of any cultural practitioners accessing the Petition Area to exercise traditional and customary practices.
+UNK has received only one request to access burial sites on the Petition Area, which was handled by the Chair of the WCAC.
+Ultimately, however, the person who requested access did not visit the Petition Area or burial sites.